He's a Dragon: Plot

-Arman shows Mira the island and a place for her to create a home.
-He tells her that male dragons had long lived on the island.
-He and his father have been living together as long as he remembered, as a dragon boy he had been allowed to choose whether to stay human or become a dragon.
-He chose to remain human until the dragon slayer killed his father.
-In his grief and rage, he became a dragon, gaining the knowledge of all dragons who had come before him.
-Realizing that dragons were truly monsters, Arman isolated himself on the island to prevent himself from killing humans.
-Sensing the uncontrollable transition to dragon form, he would go into the cave where the dragon could not escape and remain there until reverting to human form and almost had his dragon form under control.
-He abducted Mira because of the ritual song sung at her wedding by villagers believing dragons to be extinct.
-The song caught Arman off guard and he did not have time to hide in the cave before responding to the song's summons.
+Arman reveals that as a dragon boy, he was allowed to choose whether to stay as a human or become a dragon.
+He chose to remain as a human until the Dragon Slayer killed his father.
+In his grief and rage, he transformed into a dragon, gaining the knowledge of his predecessors, including the maidens sacrificed to them.
+To avoid harming people, Arman lives in isolation on the island.
+Whenever he senses the impending transformation, he goes into the cave, where the dragon form is too big to escape.
+Earlier, when he heard the ritual song, he spontaneously transformed with no time to go into the cave, and abducted Mira following his instincts.

-Arman wants to live as a man and crush his inner dragon because he is afraid of harming Mira.
-Mira talks with Arman and teaches him to live as a human.
+Touched by his earnestness, Mira talks with Arman and teaches him to live as a human.
 As they get to know one another, Arman and Mira fall in love although Mira is still afraid of the dragon.

-The island is bewitched so that only those who are loved by someone on the island can find the way to it.
-Because Mira's feelings toward Igor change as she fell in love with Arman, Igor meanwhile, searches futilely in a fog.
+The island is bewitched so that only those who are loved by someone on the island can find it.
+As Mira slowly falls in love with Arman, the island is hidden from Igor, who searches futilely in a fog.
+Igor, who does not share his grandfather's bravery, tries to turn back.
+However, his helmsman reminds him of his oath and does not allow him to turn back less he dishonors his family name.

 Mira's fear of the dragon causes her to secretly prepare a boat in order to escape.
-Learning of her preparations, Arman despairs of ever being able to control the dragon and reveals to Mira the real reason why the dragons had brought maidens to the island.
-Dragons bring young girls to the island so they can burn them to death and from the ashes of each girl a new dragon was born, that is how Arman was born.
-Arman orders Mira to leave so that she will avoid this fate.
-But without Mira, Arman does not know how to continue living.
+Learning of her preparations, Arman doubts he will ever being able to control the dragon.
+He reveals the real reason why dragons had brought maidens to the island: they are burnt to death and from the ashes of each maiden, a new dragon was born.
+Arman tells Mira to leave to avoid this fate.